 3. Capital One Spark® Cash for Business

 If you want low fees and good rewards, this card could be a good option.
-It awards a flat 2% cash back across categories, so it’s great if you’re never sure from year to year which category you’ll use the most.
+The Capital One Spark Cash awards a flat 2% cash back across categories, so it’s great if you’re never sure from year to year which category you’ll use the most.
 Plus, you won’t have to track rotating categories of cards.

-Bonus Cash Back: When you spend $1,000 on purchases within the first three months of card usage, you’ll get a $100 cash-back bonus.
-And if you add one or more employee cards within two months of opening, you’ll earn an added $50 in bonus cash back.
+Bonus Cash Back: When you spend $4,500 on purchases within the first three months of card usage, you’ll get a $500 cash-back bonus.

 Fees: The card has an annual fee of $59, which is waived in the first year.
 It doesn’t have foreign transaction fees or balance transfer fees.

-APR: This one doesn’t offer an introductory APR, but it has a relatively low variable APR, depending on your creditworthiness.
-APR is 13.9%, 16.9%, or 20.9%.
+APR: This one doesn’t offer an introductory APR, but it has a relatively low variable APR.

 Added Business Services: This card offers fraud alerts, purchase records that can be downloaded to Quicken, Quickbooks, or Excel, and convenient year-end summaries.

 Bottom Line: This is a solid cash-back option for business owners who just want to carry one card.
 With 2% cash back across categories and no rotating categories, you don’t have to worry about which expenses to put on this card.
 Use it for everything, and reap rewards year-round.
 This is one of the few cards on our list with no foreign transaction fee, as well.
 So if your business sends you or your employees overseas, it’s a good card to check out.

 This is basically a miles-based version of the above card.
 Like the Spark® Cash, it offers set rewards across all spending categories.
 You’ll earn 2 miles for every $1 spent on business purchases, and you can use the miles with no minimum for redemption, no blackouts, and no seat restrictions.